reimagined/resolve/docs/read-side.md

 }
 ```

 In the configuration object, specify the View Model's name and the path to the file containing projection definition.
 You can also specify the View Model snapshot storage adapter.
 Use the **serializeState** and **deserializeState** options to specify paths to a View Model's serializer and deserializer functions.
-Add **validator** option to specify subscriptions validator.
+Specify the **validator** option to add a [subscription validator](#view-model-subscription-validator) to the View Model.

 ### Custom Read Models